White Sox vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In six games as the underdog over the last 10 contests, the White Sox were upset in every contest.
+- The White Sox have been underdogs six times over their past 10 games and lost every one of those contests.

-- In their previous 10 matchups with a total posted by oddsmakers, the White Sox and their opponents are 3-5-2 when it comes to hitting the over.
+- In their last 10 matchups with a total posted by oddsmakers, the White Sox and their opponents are 4-4-2 when it comes to hitting the over.

-- Bookmakers have not posted a spread in any of the White Sox's past 10 games.
+- The White Sox's previous 10 contests have not had a runline set by oddsmakers.

 White Sox Betting Records & Stats

-- The White Sox have an implied victory probability of 42.6% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the White Sox have a 37.7% chance of walking away with the win.

-- So far this season, Chicago and its opponents have hit the over in 11 of its 19 games with a total.
+- Chicago and its opponents have gone over the total this season in 12 of its 20 opportunities.

 - The White Sox have yet play a game with a spread this season.